lucasRemedios/Supervised_Ntask_Learning/README.md

 #
 # Once the logic gate experiment can perform A. the experiment should be repeated with n mnist task variants (ex: is it odd, is it even, div by 3, div by 5, etc)
-# The model is capable of learning these mappings as seen in ...
+# The model is capable of learning these mappings as seen in the experiment in the MNIST folder, but this is not dynamic training -- the model is forced to learn task 0 on context 0, task 1 on context 1, etc.

+#
+# Examples of desired graphs at the end of these experiments can be seen here...